roaugusto/check-unused-styles/README.md

 ## Known Issues

-Please report any issues you find on the [GitHub repository for this extension](<Your GitHub Repository URL>).
+Please report any issues you find on the [GitHub repository for this extension](https://github.com/roaugusto/check-unused-styles).

-## Contributing

-We welcome contributions!
-Please see the [Contribution Guide](<Your Contribution Guide URL>) for more details.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](<Your LICENSE file URL>) file for details.